 So you are thinking about starting a auto transport business.
 Before you get started you should read our Getting Started Checklist, this is a helpful guide on how to start a auto transport business, we encourage you to also visit the FMCSA Broker Authority website as well for more information.
+Lastly, if you are looking for someone to teach and guide you through the entire process we recommend our friends over at relogeek.com and reloacademy.com.
+They are your 1 stop shop to help you navigate through the auto transport business world!

 In general companies that operate as “for hire” carriers (for a fee or other compensation) that transport passengers or federally regulated commodities, or arrange for their transport, in interstate commerce are also required to have interstate operating authority, or a MC#.
 There are 3 things the Federal Motor Carrier Safety Administration (FMCSA) requires to become a broker.
 You must file an OP-1, a BOC-3 and you must fulfill the $75,000 surety requirement by filing either a BMC-84 or BMC-85.